getsentry/sentry-go/iris/README.md

 `sentryiris` attaches an instance of `*sentry.Hub` (https://godoc.org/github.com/getsentry/sentry-go#Hub) to the `iris.Context`, which makes it available throughout the rest of the request's lifetime.
 You can access it by using the `sentryiris.GetHubFromContext()` method on the context itself in any of your proceeding middleware and routes.
-And it should be used instead of the global `sentry.CaptureMessage`, `sentry.CaptureException`, or any other calls, as it keeps the separation of data between the requests.
+And it should be used instead of the global `sentry.CaptureMessage`, `sentry.CaptureError`, or any other calls, as it keeps the separation of data between the requests.

 **Keep in mind that `*sentry.Hub` won't be available in middleware attached before to `sentryiris`!**